 The maximum amount that a participant may borrow is the lesser of either \$50,000 or 50 percent of the participant's vested account balance.
 No amounts may be borrowed from a participant's ESOP account.
 A participant may have no more than two loans outstanding at one time.
 The loans are secured by the participant's vested account balance.
 All loans granted must be repaid pursuant to a written repayment schedule not to exceed five years and evidenced by a written promissory note signed by the borrower.
 Borrowed amounts do not share in the earnings and losses of the investment funds.
 Rather, interest payments on the loan are credited to the participant's account in the Plan.
 If a participant should terminate employment, the participant may repay the entire loan amount at that time or, if distribution is deferred, may elect to continue repayments by check.
 If a participant defaults in the payment of principal or interest under the terms of the loan at the time the participant is entitled to a distribution, the participant's account will be offset by the outstanding loan amount.
-If a participant ceases to make loan repayments and the Plan administrator deems the participant loan to be a distribution, the participant loan balance is reduced and a benefit payment is recorded.
-Loans made to participants will be liquidated from a participant's account in accordance with rules established by the Benefits Oversight Committee.
+If a participant ceases to make loan repayments and the Plan administrator deems the participant loan to be a distribution, the participant loan balance is reduced, and a benefit payment is recorded.
+Loans made to participants will be liquidated from a participant's account in accordance with rules established by the Plan Administration Committee.

-The interest rate for loans, as established by the Benefits Oversight Committee, is equal to the "prime rate," as published in the Wall Street Journal on the first business day of the month preceding the date the loan is made, plus one percent.
-The interest rate was 4.25 percent for loans initiated during 2014 and 2013.
-Interest incurred on loans during 2014 was \$608,867.
+The interest rate for loans, as established by the Plan Administration Committee, is equal to the "prime rate," as published in the Wall Street Journal on the first business day of the month preceding the date the loan is made, plus one percent.
+For loans initiated during 2018, the interest rate ranged from 5.50 percent to 6.25 percent.
+For loans initiated during 2017, the interest rate ranged from 4.75 percent to 5.25 percent.
+Interest incurred on loans during 2018 was \$600,652.